apache/cordova-docs/docs/en/edge/cordova/events/events.online.md

 online
 ===========

-This is an event that fires when a Cordova application is online (connected to the Internet).
+This event fires when a Cordova application is online (connected to the Internet).

     document.addEventListener("online", yourCallbackFunction, false);

 Details
 -------

 When the application's network connection changes to being online, the online event is fired.

-Typically, you will want to attach an event listener with `document.addEventListener` once you receive the Cordova 'deviceready' event.
+Applications typically should use `document.addEventListener` to attach an event listener once the Cordova `deviceready` event fires.

 Supported Platforms
 -------------------